top of page

 Learn more about 52100 steel at Knife Steel Nerds.

-If you're a chef or professional cook who prefers carbon steel knives, you may want to consider 26C3 steel.
-This non-stainless steel is commonly known as 26C3 in the US and 1.2002 in Germany.
-Uddeholmstrip produces it for use in razor and scalpel blades due to its exceptionally fine grain and carbide microstructure, making it highly pure and capable of extreme hardness.
-It can reach above 67HRc as-quenched while maintaining good toughness.
+If you're a chef or professional cook who prefers carbon steel knives, you might want to consider 26C3 steel.
+This type of steel is known as 26C3 in the US and 1.2002 in Germany, and it is produced by Uddeholmstrip for razor and scalpel blades.
+It has an extremely fine grain and carbide microstructure, making it highly pure and capable of extreme hardness.
+This steel can reach over 67HRc as-quenched while still maintaining good toughness.

-Compared to other mainstream steels like 1095, O1, M2, A2, and PSF27, 26C3 holds up well in terms of toughness.
-It can hold a keen edge and resist chips, even at high hardness.
+Compared to other mainstream steels such as 1095, O1, M2, A2, and PSF27, 26C3 offers better toughness.
+It can hold a sharp edge and resist chips, even at high hardness.
 This steel is similar in composition to Hitachi White #1, a well-known Japanese blade steel.

-However, it's important to remember that 26C3 is not stainless and requires proper maintenance to prevent rust and pitting.
+However, it's important to note that 26C3 is not stainless and requires proper maintenance to prevent rust and pitting.
 With proper care, it can develop a beautiful patina over time.
-These high hardness carbon steel kitchen knives are tough and durable, making them a great choice for chefs who demand the best from their knives.
-Refer to "How to Care For Custom Knives" to learn more about the care of carbon steel knives.
-So if you're looking for a really hard, very fine-grained custom chef's knife, we have the steel for you at Keith Nix Knives!
-26C3 steel is available in Black Mountain at Keith Nix Knives.
-Give me a call today at 828-337-7836...
+These high hardness carbon steel kitchen knives are tough and durable, making them an excellent choice for chefs who demand the best from their knives.

 Learn more about 26C3 at "Knife Steel Nerds."